Adult social care services

 ‘Living on their own or with their family’ is intended to describe arrangements where the individual has security of tenure in their usual accommodation – for instance, because they own the residence or are part of a household whose head holds such security.

 Prior to 2014/15, all adults with learning disabilities who were known to the council were included.
-In 2014/15 the eligible population was changed to include only those clients who received a long-term service in the reporting year and had a primary support reason of learning disability support.
+In 2014/15 the eligible population was changed to include only those clients who have received a long-term service in the reporting year and have a primary support reason of learning disability support.

 Data for this indicator is collected from each local authority.
 In 2020/21 Hackney Council did not submit their data because of a cyber-attack.
 To ensure 2020/21 data is comparable with previous years, NHS Digital calculated the aggregate totals using 2019/20 data from Hackney Council.
 Further details can be found in the Adult Social Care Activity and Finance data quality report.